BeierKevin/KeyVaultCLI/src/KeyVaultCli.Infrastructure/README.md

 ## Key Components

-1. `Repository Implementations`: These are the concrete implementations of the repositories defined in the domain layer.

-2. `Persistence`: This sub-layer handles data access and storage concerns.

-3. `Services`: External services or utilities like Email Sender, File Provider etc. are defined here.
+1. `Services`: External services or utilities like File Provider, Encryption, Generation, Commands and Console are defined here.

 Ensure infrastructure-specific business rules or logic are not defined in this project.